 - The average retirement savings account balance for pre-retirees 55 – 64 is only $104,000.
 The ROP rider can be a sort of forced-savings with the distribution becoming part of a larger retirement plan.

 As an advisor, you know your client’s level of financial discipline.
 Use your personal insights and a few calculations to inform your recommendation.
-Our article, Return of Disability Insurance Premium – Is it Worth it?, examines the investment versus rider argument with examples you can use for your own calculations.
+Our article, Why Disability Insurance Policy Language Matters: Return of Premium, examines the Return of Premium rider with examples you can use for your own calculations.

 Ask your DIS representative to quote your next case with and without the Return of Premium rider.
 And ask for the rider details.
 As outlined above the differences in the rider benefit and premium can be significant from product to product.
 Contact us today to learn more about ROP riders or any of the many other riders available to customize a disability policy for your client.